UMAprotocol/UMIPs/UMIPs/umip-64.md

     3. Query INDEX/ETH Price from Balancer using 1 minute TWAP (0xcf19a7c81fcf0e01c927f28a2b551405e58c77e5 - this is a 70/30 INDEX/ETH pool).
     4. Query the ETH/USD Price as per UMIP-6.
     5. Take the median of prices acquired from step 1, 2, and 3.
-    6. Multiply the INDEX/ETH price from step 5 by the ETH/USD price from step 4 to get the respective INDEX/USD prices.
+    6. Multiply the INDEX/ETH price from step 5 by the ETH/USD price from step 4 to get the median INDEX/USD price.
-    7. Take the result from step 6 and round to 6 decimals to get the INDEX/USD price.
+    7. Take the result from step 6 and round to 5 decimals to get the INDEX/USD price.
-    8. (for USD/INDEX) Take the Inverse of the result of step 6 (1/ INDEX/USD) and round to 18 decimals to get the USD/INDEX price.
+    8. (for USD/INDEX) Take the Inverse of the result of step 6 (1/ INDEX/USD) and round to 5 decimals to get the USD/INDEX price.

 **For DPI/ETH and ETH/DPI**